 The Great Patriotic War became a serious test for Odessa aviators.
 From the first days of the war, the personnel of the airport participated in the combat operations of our troops.

-On the basis of the Odessa airport was created a special air group.
+On the basis of the Odesa airport was created a special air group.
 Built on its base, the 69th Air Force Regiment met Victory Day near the walls of Berlin.

 Aviators from Odessa bravely defended their hometown, providing advanced parts of ammunition, food, equipment, coordinating the movement of troops, providing radio navigation during flights.

 After the release of Odessa, work was begun on the restoration of the "Zastava airport", and was formed a new flight depot.
-Already November 5, 1944, international regular flights on the line Moscow-Odessa-Sofia resumed.
+Already on the 5-th of November, 1944, international regular flights on the line Moscow-Odessa-Sofia resumed.

 After the end of the war, in 1948 the 35th transport aviation unit was created.
 Four years later, merging with the airport, it turns into a 90th combined aviation branch.

 In 1960, the airport was again transferred from Zastava to the Strelbishnoe field, where it is located to this day.
 Here, for some time, the civil airdrome "Central" is adjacent to the military school airfield.

 In 1961 aviators from Odessa are one of the first to begin development of new passenger ships - jet TU-104.
 A new runway is being constructed for their reception, and in March 1962 a new terminal is being opened at the Odesa airport.
 The new technology expands the geography of flights, and the network of routes grows, the starting point and end point of which is the city-hero of Odessa.
 Odesa airport is known not only by its great history, but also by a large number of veterans who began their career at the very origins of the airport development.